72 hours at Camp David: Inside Biden’s lagging response to the fall of Afghanistan

 'They were flat-footed'

 One early sign of growing urgency came in a photograph.
-On Saturday, the White House released an image of Biden, seated alone in a secure conference room at Camp David, showing him conferring with Vice President Harris and his national security team via video conference about what it described as “the ongoing efforts to draw down our civilian footprint in Afghanistan.”
+On Saturday, the White House released an image of Biden, seated alone in a secure conference room at Camp David, showing him conferring with Vice President Harris and his national security team via video conference about what was described as “the ongoing efforts to draw down our civilian footprint in Afghanistan.”

-By Saturday night, shortly after 8 p.m., Senate Majority Leader Charles E. Schumer’s team invited lawmakers to a 10:30 a.m.
-Sunday phone briefing with top administration officials — including Defense Secretary Lloyd Austin, Blinken, and Gen. Mark A. Milley, the chairman of the Joint Chiefs of Staff — according to one Democratic aide familiar with the emails.
-The briefing lasted for about an hour, according to one person familiar with it, and the officials took questions from senators, which ranged from “supportive to antagonistic,” according to another person who was on the call, who like others spoke on the condition of anonymity to discuss internal deliberations.
+By Saturday night, shortly after 8, Senate Majority Leader Charles E. Schumer’s team invited lawmakers to a 10:30 a.m.
+Sunday phone briefing with top administration officials — including Defense Secretary Lloyd Austin, Blinken and Gen. Mark A. Milley, the chairman of the Joint Chiefs of Staff — according to one Democratic aide familiar with the emails.
+The briefing lasted about an hour, according to one person familiar with it, and the officials took questions from senators, which ranged from “supportive to antagonistic,” according to another person who was on the call, who like others spoke on the condition of anonymity to discuss internal deliberations.

-Sen. Lindsey O. Graham (R-S.C.) said two details from the briefing stood out to him: that the officials said there were as many as 60,000 people eligible to be evacuated from Afghanistan, and that they were revising their June assessment that the threat to the U.S. homeland from militant groups like al-Qaeda operating from Afghanistan was a medium risk and could begin in as few as two years.
+Sen. Lindsey O. Graham (R-S.C.) said two details from the briefing stood out to him: that the officials said there were as many as 60,000 people eligible to be evacuated from Afghanistan, and that they were revising their June assessment that the threat to the U.S. homeland from militant groups like al-Qaeda operating from Afghanistan was a medium risk and could pose a threat to the United States within two years.

 “Clearly, they were flat-footed,” Graham said.
 “People are concerned about the evacuation and people are concerned about the threat to the homeland.
 There’s a bipartisan concern about leaving people behind who helped us, and there’s growing concern about this on our foreign policy writ large.”

 Sen. John Barrasso (R-Wyo.), who was also on the call, was similarly alarmed.

-“The thing that struck me, having been with all those guys over the years, was the amount of ‘ums, uhs, and you knows,’ ” Barrasso said.
+“The thing that struck me, having been with all those guys over the years, was the amount of ‘ums,’ ‘uhs’ and ‘you knows,’ ” Barrasso said.
 “This is a group that usually speaks in complete sentences, and they all sounded, especially Blinken, less confident in what he was saying.”

-Later Sunday, the White House pushed out another photo showing Biden, again alone at Camp David, meeting by video with Harris and their national security team to discuss the Afghanistan withdrawal, evacuations for Afghan allies and what it described as “the ongoing security situation in Kabul.”
-Administration officials Sunday also began discussing the possibility of having Biden return to the White House as early as Monday to deliver a speech on the unfolding crisis.
+Later Sunday, the White House pushed out another photo showing Biden, again alone at Camp David, meeting by video with Harris and his national security team to discuss the withdrawal, evacuations for Afghan allies and what was described as “the ongoing security situation in Kabul.”
+Officials on Sunday also began discussing the possibility of having Biden return to the White House as early as Monday to deliver a speech on the unfolding crisis.

 By Monday, after the Taliban had swept into Kabul, Americans woke up to harrowing images from Afghanistan’s capital: Chaos engulfed Kabul international airport, as desperate Afghan nationals ran alongside a U.S. military airplane while it taxied for takeoff, some clinging to its wings and wheels.
 At least one person appeared to fall from the sky as the plane roared to safety, and the Associated Press reported that at least seven people at the airport were confirmed dead.